rob-hall78/ostKanboard/README.md

 ### 1. Create Plugin Instance

 1. Go to Admin Panel → Manage → Plugins
-2. Click on "Kanboard Webhook Integration"
+2. Click on "osTicket Kanboard Plugin"
 3. Click the "Instances" tab
 4. Click "Add New Instance"
 5. Give it a name (e.g., "Default") and set Status to "Active"